Solar Panel Output Drop? How to Diagnose and Fix Efficiency Loss

 Spring (Sep–Nov)80–95%

-If your summer-to-summer (or autumn-to-autumn) comparison shows a 10%+ drop that isn’t explained by soiling, shading, or known weather differences, investigate further using the steps above.
+If your summer-to-summer comparison shows a 10%+ drop not explained by soiling, shading, or weather, investigate further.

 • Error codes persist after a standard reset

-• Output remains depressed after cleaning and shading is ruled out
+• Output remains depressed after cleaning and ruling out shading

 • You suspect physical damage to panels (cracking, delamination, discolouration)